apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ## Schema registry

-Type safety is extremely important in any application built around a message bus.
-Applications typically adopt one of two basic approaches:
+Type safety is extremely important in any application built around a message bus like Pulsar.
+Producers and consumers need some kind of mechanism for coordinating types at the topic level lest a wide variety of potential problems arise.
+Applications typically adopt one of two basic approaches to type safety in messaging:

-1. A "client-side" approach in which message producers and consumers are responsible for not only serializing and deserializing messages (which consist of raw bytes) but also knowing which types are being transmitted via which topics
+1. A "client-side" approach in which message producers and consumers are responsible for not only serializing and deserializing messages (which consist of raw bytes) but also "knowing" which types are being transmitted via which topics.
+If a producer is sending temperature sensor data on the topic `topic-1`, consumers of that topic will run into trouble if they attempt to parse that data as, say, moisture sensor readings.
-1. A "server-side" approach in which producers and consumers
+1. A "server-side" approach in which producers and consumers inform the system which type of data is being transmitted on a topic.
+With this approach, the messaging system enforces type safety and ensures that producers and consumers remain synced.

 In Pulsar, both approaches are available.

-1. For the "client-side" approach, producers and consumers can send and receive messages consisting of raw byte arrays and leave all type safety enforcement to the application
+1. For the "client-side" approach, producers and consumers can send and receive messages consisting of raw byte arrays and leave all type safety enforcement to the application on an "out-of-band" basis.
-1. For the "server-side" approach, Pulsar has a built-in **schema registry** that:
+1. For the "server-side" approach, Pulsar has a built-in **schema registry** that enables clients to upload data schemas on a per-topic basis.
+Those schemas dictate which data types are recognized as valid for that topic.

-  * Enables clients to upload schemas
+{% include admonition.html type="info" content="The Pulsar schema registry is currently available only for the [Java client](../../clients/Java)." %}

 ### How schemas work